List of iCarly characters: Chuck

 Chuck Chambers (Ryan Ochoa) first made an appearance in "iHurt Lewbert", when playing racquetball in the lobby, which Spencer got him grounded by his father for two days.
 Later in the episode, when Spencer is out of earshot, he uses the CB radio that Spencer is using to upset two truckers and gives the truckers the location so that they can come and get Spencer (but Lewbert got his job back before the truckers could arrive).
 Since then, Chuck and Spencer became rivals and have clashed on several more occasions, usually ending with Spencer winning and Chuck getting in trouble with his father.
 In "iBattle Chip" Spencer called the cops on him and he went to military school.
 He later re-appears in the reboot series' second season's second episode "iObject, Lewbert!", where he commits perjury under the authorities' noses by falsely testifying against Carly and Spencer in court.

 Guppy

 Guppy Gibson (Ethan Munck) is Gibby's younger brother.
 He first appears in "iPsycho" when he visits Gibby, who is staying with Spencer and Carly.
 Guppy later frees the iCarly gang from a recording booth while Gibby distracts Nora, the girl who trapped the iCarly gang.
 Guppy is played by Noah Munck's real-life brother, Ethan.

+Nora Dershlitt

+Nora Dershlit (Danielle Morrow) is a lonely, dorky, yet criminally insane social outcast who is a crazy fan of iCarly and has no friends.
+In "iPsycho" the iCarly gang visit her for her birthday out of pity, but she locks them in her basement.
+In "iStill Psycho" she is released from prison and with the help of her parents captures them again.
+In the Sam and Cat spinoff she breaks out of prison and kidnaps Sam and Cat's friend in a parody of Silence of the Lambs.